microsoft/DeepDevDocs/tutorials/02 - tutorials-register-models/00-register-new-models.md

 ---
-title: Register new pretrained model
+title: Register New Pretrained Model
-sidebar_position: 1
-keywords:
 description: Register new pretrained model
 ---